 Whilst living with the Gargery’s, Pip is sent to pay regular visits to an elderly rich lady, Miss Havisham.
 Havisham is a cold, bitter old woman after being jilted.
 She passes this bitterness to her adopted daughter Estella, who learns to toy with and break men’s hearts.
 Pip falls for the beguiling Estella.

 Miss Havisham pays for Pip to be an apprentice at the forge with Joe, but he is unhappy and has greater expectations.
 Pip looks down on Joe’s profession.
-When a lawyer reveals to Pip that he has inherited a fortune from an anonymous benefactor, he is able to escape this life.
+When the lawyer Jaggers reveals to Pip that he has inherited a fortune from an anonymous benefactor, he is able to escape this life.

 Now a young man, Pip moves to London to become a gentleman where a new set of adventures, and a surprising twist, will unravel.
 Through this rise and fall in his fortunes, Pip learns how to find happiness and the meaning of friendship, love and becoming a better person for it.